karthikponna/slack_integrations/apps/slack-integrations-online/README.md

 | Service | Purpose | Cost | Environment Variable | Setup Guide |
 |---------|---------|------|---------------------|-------------| ---------------------|
 | [OpenAI API](https://openai.com/index/openai-api/) | LLM API | Pay-per-use | `OPENAI_API_KEY` | [Quick Start Guide](https://platform.openai.com/docs/quickstart)

+For Slack credentials follow the instructions from the [Running the app in Slack](#️-running-the-code) section.

 When working locally, the infrastructure is set up using Docker.
 Thus, you can use the default values found in the [config.py](apps/slack-integrations-offline/src/slack_integrations_offline/config.py) file for all the infrastructure-related environment variables.